 Quick!
 Grab your phone and type in: I smell like… [Fill In The Blank]

 You’ll find all sorts of hidden treasures: One article says: This stinks!
-My boyfriend smells like poop.
+My boyfriend smells like poop [link no longer active].
 Oof!
 Hopefully it’s not Mindi, after shoveling too many chocolate bars down her irritable boyfriend’s throat.

 But scroll a little deeper, and you might find a discussion board devoted to something called Fecal Body Odor (a discussion board I will not link to, because I feel that the earnestness with which the people on the board were posting doesn’t deserve my snide commentary, so I will protect the anonymity of the already anonymous people posting there…ahem!).
 The bottom line is this: it results in a back and forth argument between the commentators about how much of the original poster’s perceived smell was the result of him actually smelling badly, and how much of it was all in his imagination.